Tag: crypto markets

 The Real Test: Coordination, Not Code

 Bitcoin is not struggling because quantum machines are imminent.
-It is struggling because quantum narratives expose the one thing the network refuses to demonstrate: its choreography for the day it must change.
+It is struggling because quantum narratives expose the one thing the network refuses to demonstrate.
+The network cannot show its choreography for the day it must change.

 The risk is not that the code cannot adapt.
 The risk is that governance will not signal adaptation early enough to satisfy sovereign capital.